TheBlupper/ctf_writeups/idek2022/Hardest Demon Bloodbath by Riot/README.md

 ![](plot.png)

-I will now be refering to `collision blocks` with `block ids` of `2` as `twos` and a `block ids` of `1` as `ones`.
+I will now be referring to `collision blocks` with `block ids` of `2` as `twos` and a `block ids` of `1` as `ones`.
 I have drawn an additional line here indicating the 256th `two` in the Tower of Twos™.
-This is the last `two` that is directly dependant on the input we entered.
+This is the last `two` that is directly dependent on the input we entered.
 Along the floor we can see the mess of `move` triggers but in the air we can clearly see all the scattered `ones` and one single `three` up in the right corner.
 Note that the Tower of Twos™ keep assigning each `two` to a higher group than the last one, with the last one being in `group 644`.

 Remember from earlier that the `move` triggers on the floor from the checking-part target groups `266-644`, and that the user input affects groups `9-264` (`group 265` is unaccounted for, doesnt matter).
 This means the first part of the Tower of Twos™ is affected by the user input directly, and the second part (above the gray line) is affected by the `move` triggers on the floor in the checking stage.
 Either way each `two` has a corresponding `move` trigger pointing to it.